From BR Bullpen

 Dwyer's career was in jeopardy a couple of times when he started slow - in 1891 he was 13-19 with the Cincinnati Kelly's Killers and ended up the rest of the season with the 1891 Milwaukee Brewers, going 6-4.
 The next season he started 2-8 with the 1892 St. Louis Browns and was released, but salvaged the season by going 19-10 with the Reds for the rest of the season, and was to stay with the Reds for the rest of his major league career.

-Dwyer was also a major league umpire at times from 1889 through 1904, both during and after his playing career.
+Dwyer was also a major league umpire at times from 1889 when he worked a National League game, through 1904, when he was a regular umpire in the American League; his umpiring career took place both during and after his playing career.

 Dwyer was the first of only two major leaguers to come from Hobart and William Smith Colleges.